WasatchPhotonics/Wasatch.VCPP/README.md

 Unmanaged Visual C++ driver for Wasatch Photonics spectrometers which does not utilize .NET or COM.

+# Design Remit

+All drivers must make a decision as to what is within their remit and where to "draw the line" on functionality.
+If you implement too many features under the hood, you risk "bloatware"; if you don't provide enough automation, you scare off would-be spectroscopic innovators who aren't saavy with bitwise manipulation.

+This driver exists within a software catalog which already includes a fully-featured driver suite (Wasatch.NET) supporting high-level languages like C#, Visual Basic, MATLAB and LabVIEW, as well as an eclectic but functional Python package (Wasatch.PY) capable of supporting GUI applications like ENLIGHTEN.

+Therefore, as open-source reference implementations have already been provided for every feature available through our USB API (see Wasatch Photonics ENG-0001), it is the intent to make the C/C++ driver as small and lightweight as possible.
+Although every _spectrometer_ feature will be available, not every _spectroscopic technique_ will be automated.

+This boundary remains malleable and may be adjusted per customer request and arising use-cases.

+It is also noteworthy that the driver is maintained as an open-source project on GitHub, so if users wish to add new features themselves, they are encouraged to fork and submit pull requests :-)

+* see [Backlog](README_BACKLOG.md) for a list of the features intended, rejected, and undecided for inclusion.

+# Dependencies

+- Visual Studio (tested with 2019 Community Edition)

+This library is built atop the same libusb-win32 back-end used by ENLIGHTEN, Wasatch.NET etc.  Therefore, if you have one of those installed, it should "just work".
+Until an installer is added to this project, it is recommended that users install ENLIGHTEN first as the quickest way to install and configure the .inf files to associate our USB VID and PID with the libusb-win32 low-level driver.

 # API

 * [C API](https://wasatchphotonics.com/api/Wasatch.VCPP/_wasatch_v_c_p_p_wrapper_8h.html)